-In users’ view, the benefit of the software is an intuitive interface, though some people mention that the weak side of the software is the software is too complicated.
-The most popular versions of the tool that our community members choose are 19.1, 18.1 and 17.0.
+In users’ view, the plus of it is an intuitive interface, although some people mark that the weak point of it is it is too complicated.
+Corel Corporation is the creator of it.

-The most popular and frequently downloaded files of this tool are: CorelDrw.exe, Capture.exe, trace.exe, CorelPP.exe and IconBB84F65C.exe.
-You can find this tool in the Graphic Design category on our software library.
-The software is designed to work with Windows 2000/XP/XP Professional/Vista/7/8/10/11 32/64-bit.
+The most popular and frequently downloaded files of the software are: CorelDrw.exe, Capture.exe, trace.exe, CorelPP.exe and IconBB84F65C.exe.
+This tool is found among Graphic Design, according to its main functionality.

 my system works off a D drive as C is an ssd designated for windows... coral does things like this same as gimp.....